Weekend Briefing No. 425

 First, as I mentioned last week, I’m in Miami next week.
 I said I was cooking up something fun, so here’s the deal.
 I’m working with my friends (and clients) at Musicasa to host a private concert for my community in Miami on Wednesday night.
 It’s going to be a special evening.
 The event is sold out, but I have a few spots left for Weekend Briefing readers.
 If you’re interested, email me.
 First come, first serve.

 Second, are you interested in how Web3 technology can create a positive social/environmental impact?
-If so, you should check out my new email Web3 Impact.
+If so, you should check out my upcoming newsletter Web3 Impact.
 Web3 Impact is a briefing about how blockchains, cryptocurrencies, decentralized autonomous organizations (DAOs) and all of the other Web3 tools are being used for good.
-Subscribe to Web3 Impact.
+Subscribe to the Web3 Impact newsletter.

 Lastly, enjoy my April playlist.